 Value may be Priceless.

 If the resale value of the American vehicle is $25,000 after five years and the German vehicle is $30,000, then the tables have turned.
 Total cost (purchase price and maintenance) minus resale price would put the values at $26,435 for the American car and $23,175 for the European car.
-And this doesn’t even take in the perceived value of safety: how much more would you pay for a vehicle with a better safety rating?
+And this doesn’t even consider the perceived value of safety: how much more would you pay for a vehicle with a better safety rating?

 Custom solutions can cost you less in the long run, even in material handling.